7 unmistakable signs that you should go freelance

-Much like Hollywood actresses and rock stars, most freelancers always knew they weren’t cut out for the average 9-5 job.
+Much like Hollywood actresses and rock stars, most professionals working as freelancers always knew they weren’t cut out for the average 9-5 job.
 The comparison is a bit exaggerated, but you get the point: Something about routine and daily repetition puts you off.
+Thus, if you cannot handle repetition, then you can go freelance.

 1. You can manage your finances